HR agencies free up small business owners to focus on what they do best. So, what will it cost you? Find out here and compare your options

 Pay-as-you-go vs. retained HR costs

-Though in our experience, the majority of small businesses usually reach the threshold to make this worthwhile, particularly if you have no in-house HR skills.
-There will also be a maximum usage cap.
+Though in our experience, the majority of small businesses usually reach the threshold to make this worthwhile.
+This is especially important if you have no in-house HR skills, and want to be safe in the knowledge you’re working within employment law – just note that there will also be a maximum usage cap.

-Benefits of outsourcing HR vs. costs
+Benefits of outsourcing HR

 Compare HR outsourcing prices